 Each team member has capacity measured as a partial or full FTE.
 Being able to associate an engagement back to budgeted effort means that the team members assigned to that client have their personal FTE availability reduced.
 The available FTE of each team member contributes to the total practice FTE capacity.
 Tracking the available capacity of a team member enables monitoring of their ability to take on additional work.
 Monitoring the FTE of the practice as a whole means that the critical point for engaging a new team member can be identified.
 What can be measured can be managed.

-The final internal processes hinging on the tracking of effort are around performance review systems.
+Finally, the internal processes hinge on the tracking of effort and around performance review systems.

 Practice, price and team are all areas that need to be measured and reviewed.

-A business with vision and goals is a business geared for growth.
+Because, a business with vision and goals is a business geared for growth.
 To track growth, there must be measurable components.
-The practice needs to review practice performance against internal growth targets, as well as to understand the profitability of an engagement – is the client engagement being fulfilled within scope or is the effort required to fulfill the scope greater than expected?
+The practice needs to review practice performance against internal growth targets.
+In addition, you need to understand the profitability of an engagement.
+Ask yourself, is the client engagement being fulfilled within scope or is the effort required to fulfill the scope greater than expected?
 Is contingency used?
 These are all measurable because expended effort is monitored against budgeted effort.

 It is critical to perform a pricing review in order to check that your delivery price is in line with scope, changes in CPI, and the value you are delivering to your client.
 A thorough understanding of the required effort of the engagement is a precondition for a pricing review.

 If activity is diligently tracked against budgeted effort, you can measure whether the engagement is being met or not.
 Meeting or coming in under budgeted effort is the cream of good service delivery.
 How you choose to use this cream within your practice is entirely up to you.
-Keep it within the business or give back to the team.
-Being able to measure performance means you can make choices based on calculable metrics.
+Ultimately, you can keep it within the business or give back to the team.
+However, being able to measure performance means you can make choices based on calculable metrics.

 Track Activity and Effort – Not Time